hx-natthawat/poc-traefik-proxy-services/README.md

 - For production use, replace the placeholder keys and passwords with secure values
 - Traefik dashboard is available at `http://localhost:8080` for monitoring routes and services
 - Any attempt to access Directus directly (without the `/dmc` path) will be blocked with a 403 Forbidden error
+- Kong API Gateway is configured to use PostgreSQL for its database